 The ongoing analysis of assessment data will guide the development of whole-school targets across the curriculum.
 Individual assessment of pupils is also undertaken in conference with the in-class team, the learning support team and the school principal.
+This is reviewed at apposite intervals in the school year.
 Formal assessment is undertaken twice during the academic year, to establish a profile of each pupil, to establish areas of attention, to measure gains or diminutions in a pupils' advancement and evaluate the strength of particular teaching approaches.